- August 8, 2021

 While you may do everything to ensure digital protection, you should not forget that as a digital nomad, physical security also matters.
 Physical security starts with the arrangement of your devices and personal effects while jetting out.
 If you are traveling with many devices, don’t put all your devices in one bag.
 Keep your phone and your computer in separate luggage so that should you lose one bag, you still have something to fall on.

 If your phone has an inbuilt tracker, such as iPhone, ensure that you set it so you can know where your phone is.
 As we discussed before, always ensure there is a backup for the contents of your device.
 Moreover, make sure your phone is not the only means of logging into your financial institutions or reaching them.
-Important numbers such as bank account numbers, credit card numbers, passwords, apart from being stored in your phone, should also be written physically in a notebook as an alternative reference.
+Important numbers such as bank account numbers, credit card numbers, and passwords, apart from being stored in your phone, should also be written physically in a notebook as an alternative reference.
 This can come in handy when the device is stolen.

 What about your backpack?
 Here, we are talking about your real bag, your luggage.
 How secure is your backpack?
 Do you know there are special bags that are produced for digital nomads?
 Such backpacks have special features.
 You can check out these features: